 In our opinion the requirements in subsection 39(2) for Board approval of risk management policies and procedures and subsection 39(4) for an independent review are not appropriate.
 These procedures will be a part of the overall policies and procedures of a firm.
 A registrant is already required to establish policies and procedures designed to establish a reasonable system of controls and supervision (section 38), consistent with the requirements of NI 31-103.
 The approval, administration and monitoring or review of policies and procedures is the responsibility of management and the CCO and CRO, including through the annual reports to the Board.
-Singling out the risk management policies and procedures for approval and review is not required as they are part of the overall management of the firm.
+Singling out the risk management of the firm.
 These provisions would be inconsistent with NI 31-103, which has no equivalent requirements.